MintyHost/test-minty-2026/README.md

 | Guest Interface | Implement the guest functionality so that it is accessible **within each booking card**.
 You are free to choose the approach and layout that provides the best UX for managing guests. |
 | Extra Improvements (Optional) | If you still have extra time, consider adding polishing features such as a dynamic search to filter bookings by guest name and pagination for the bookings list.
 Focus on improving user experience. |

+# Other

+You can use `php artisan initialize-bookings` to generate new dummy entries in the booking tables if necessary.

 # Good luck!